Jean-LouisH/Grass-Game-Engine-/README.md

 ![ScreenShot](Documentation/Images/SuprannuaEngine.png)

-**Note: This project is abandoned as it was my first project made to learn how to program.**
+**Note: This project is incomplete, abandoned and archived as it was my first project made to learn how to program and made with limited planning or direction.**

-The Suprannua Engine is a superannuated, 2D platformer game engine codebase.
+[Suprannua Engine](https://github.com/Jean-LouisH/SuprannuaEngine) is **a superannuated, 2D platformer game engine codebase**.

+It was my first extensive project I've ever undertaken independently - when I was a freshman at university.
+It was also my first time using third party software libraries.
+At that time I only knew C and I had a very basic understanding of programming in general, so I used it improve my skills.

+You can download all the games and tests I've made with Suprannua Engine [here](https://github.com/Jean-LouisH/SuprannuaEngine/releases/download/v0.14.0-alpha/Suprannua.0.14.0.Games.Tests.zip).
+All movement is done through WASD keys where not specified.

 ## Games